UWRobotLearning/UWRobotLearning.github.io/Protocols/public_repos.md

 - no requirements.

 ### 🌿 **_public experimental_** 🧪
 - Tidy code on `main/master`.
-No extraenous files that play no role in the functionality
+No extraneous files that play no role in the functionality
 - `README.md` with installation/usage instructions
 - One working, documented example